ciforios/ciforios.github.io/_posts/2015-06-02-Gerrit-for-jenkins.markdown

 >NOTE: Alternatively to adding the verified label, you can also change the ssh command of gerrit trigger and remove the "-v" part.

-After adding the Verified Label, it is also necessary to add the permissions for groups to change the verified status of a review.
+After adding the Verified Label, it is also necessary to add the permissions for groups to change the verified status of a review.<br>
 Projects -> List -> All Projects -> Access -> Edit<br>
 Under the point "Reference: refs/heads/*" hit "Add Permission" and choose "Label Verified".
 Then add the groups that should be allowed to change the verified state.
 E.g. Admins and Non-Interactive Users (the group containing Jenkins).